-While I can give you all the one-off tips and tricks for managing money with ADHD, at the end of the day, the best thing you can do is set up an ADHD-friendly budget.
+While I can give you all the one-off tips and tricks for managing money as an impulse shopper, at the end of the day, the best thing you can do is set up an impulse-proof budget.

 When I say "budget" I don't mean a rigid, restrictive plan you have to follow, I just mean a plan to manage your money.